robertwoodland/y13project/TO-DO.md

 Standardise task states as output of getTasks
 Standardise project states as output of getProjects
 Standardise array of functions to pass as props
-Maybe use objects with names rather than just indexes
+Maybe use objects with names rather than just indexes - bad idea as you can't use .map()
 (const task = {
     name: taskName,
     id: taskId